ericgolftourney/StoreLocatorPlus/readme.txt

 I was listing the entire change log here but with weekly/bi-weekly updates it as getting much too long.

-= UPGRADING TO 3.9.X =

-[Store Pages](http://www.charlestonsw.com/product/store-locator-plus-store-pages) users upgrading to 3.9 will need to download the separate Store Pages zip file.
-To have the v3.9 Store Pages download added to your account, please use the [contacting me](http://www.charlestonsw.com/mindset/contact-us/) form.
-Send your order number or license number for Store Pages so I can look up your order and add the download to your account.
-Your Store Pages license is no longer needed.
-You will need to go to the new "Store Pages" tab and re-enable some of your settings.

-Updating from a version 3.8.6 or earlier?
-You will likely need to reset your home and destination map markers.

 = 3.9.7 (April 11th 2013) =

 * Enhancement: Remove unused file, reducing security liability footprint.